An A-Z Travel Guide to Wellington city on $10 or less .....

 The building is also unique in that it was constructed to look like an Italian stone palace, rather than the timber structure it is.
 The Victoria University Law Faculty currently lease the building and parts of it are open to the public and can be viewed free of charge Monday - Friday, 9am-5pm.

 Opposite Parliament Buildings is The Backbencher Gastropub at 34 Molesworth Street.
-The Backbencher is worth a visit to see the political cartoons and puppets - see NZ's Prime Minister disco dancin', and rugby legend Jonah Lomu in the back bar.
+The Backbencher is worth a visit to see the political cartoons and puppets - see a former NZ Prime Minister disco dancin', and rugby legend Jonah Lomu in the back bar.
 Backbencher is open 7 days.

 Poetry - Write it, read it or just interested?
-Find out about Poetry events in Wellington and around the country here.
+Find out about Poetry events in Wellington and around the country at NZ Poetry Society.

 Queue up with the visitors to take photos of the Bucket Fountain on Cuba Street, one of Wellington's most popular and quirky attractions.